Attribution Statement: LactMed is a registered trademark of the U.S. Department of Health and Human Services.

 Summary of Use during Lactation

 Although no information exists on the excretion of balsalazide into breastmilk, it is metabolized to the active drug mesalamine.
 A few cases of diarrhea have been reported in infants exposed to mesalamine, although the rate is not high.
-Most experts consider mesalamine derivatives to be safe during breastfeeding.[1-4] If balsalazide is required by the mother, it is not a reason to discontinue breastfeeding, but observe breastfed infants for diarrhea.
+Most experts and professional guidelines consider mesalamine derivatives to be acceptable during breastfeeding.[1-7] If balsalazide is required by the mother, it is not a reason to discontinue breastfeeding, but observe breastfed infants for diarrhea.

 Drug Levels